 Blood in your dog’s stool is never a good sign.
 It points to a problem in the gastrointestinal tract, the pathway through which animals get their nutrition and source of energy.
-Some require the immediate attention of the vet, while others may not.
-But because this pathway is so integral to your dog’s health, even those that are not life-threatening at the moment are likely to become so if left untreated.
+Some require the immediate attention of the vet, while others might not.
+But because this pathway is so fundamental to your dog’s health, even those that are not life-threatening at the moment are likely to become so if left untreated.

 How Does Blood In The Stool Look Like?